celigo/integrator-extension/README.md

 **postAggregate**

-This hook gets invoked after final aggregated file is uploaded on ftp/s3, when 'skipAggregation' property unset or set to 'false' in the file import.
-This hook receives read only object.
+This hook gets invoked after the final aggregated file is uploaded to the destination service.
+Note that this hook only works when the 'skipAggregation' property is 'false'.
+This hook is passed a read only object.

 ```js
 /*